SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/grid/components.pt-br.md

 linkTitle: "Componentes"
 weight: 6
 description: >
-    Check the different Grid components to understand how to use them.
+    Understand how to use the different Grid components
 aliases: [
 "/documentation/pt-br/grid/grid_4/components_of_a_grid/",
 "/pt-br/documentation/grid/components_of_a_grid/"